TaxFoundation/facts-and-figures/README.md

 Illinois' rate includes two separate corporate income taxes, one at a 5.25% rate and one at a 2.5% rate.

-The tax rate in Indiana will decrease to 6.5% on July 1, 2015.
+The tax rate in Indiana will decrease to 6.% on July 1, 2017.

 In New Jersey, corporations with entire net income greater than $100,000 pay 9% on all taxable income, companies with entire net income greater than $50,000 and less than or equal to $100,000 pay 7.5% on all taxable income, and companies with entire net income less than or equal to $50,000 pay 6.5% on all taxable income.

-The tax rate in New Mexico will decrease to 6.2% in 2017.
+The tax rate in New Mexico will decrease to 5.9% in 2018.

 #### Source

-State tax statutes, forms, and instructions; Commerce Clearing House; Tax Foundation.
+State tax statutes, forms, and instructions; Bloomberg BNA; Tax Foundation.

 ### <a id="table16"></a>Table 16.
 State Corporate Income Tax Collections Per Capita

-Fiscal Year 2014
+Fiscal Year 2015

 #### Explanation of Data